khamidou/khamidou.github.io/_drafts/2014-01-13-move-fast-break-things.markdown

     * Basically that's why we've got higher level languages
     * Our languages are higer level, but our demands are too.
         * That's why software development delays are still increasing

-still use emacs, linux, etc.

-what do they have in common ? they're enablers.
-They let people build on.

 \_why sees this stuff as an artist. it's m